Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • The children's statements were assessed as reliable and consistent.

-• The Court highlighted the mother's inadequate behaviors.
+• The Tribunal highlighted the mother's inappropriate behavior.

 Conclusions

-The ruling Cass.
-Civ. n.
-10817 of 2016 reaffirms the importance of considering the psychological well-being of minors in custody and international abduction matters.
-The analysis of the case highlights the centrality of the principle of the "Best Interest of the Child," which must guide decisions in this area.
-The evaluations of the trial judge were confirmed, emphasizing the need for a thorough examination of the circumstances that may affect the well-being of the minors involved.
+Judgment Cass.
+Civ.
+No. 10817 of 2016 reiterates the importance of considering the psychological well-being of minors in matters of custody and international abduction.
+The analysis of the case highlights the centrality of the "Best Interest of the Child" principle, which must guide decisions in this area.
+The assessments of the trial judge were confirmed, emphasizing the need for a thorough examination of the circumstances that can affect the well-being of the minors involved.